-The rich sands of nearby Grand Beach, Victoria Beach Albert and Hillside beaches call all tourists, campers and cottagers during the summer months and miles of cross-country skiing and snowmobile trails in the winter excite all wild sport enthusiasts!
-Check out the North Star Trail in the Bel Air Forest (see below) for winter and summer exploration.
-Other trails can be found throughout the area, too.
-You will be able to find more information at these websites:
+The rich sands of nearby Grand Beach, Victoria Beach, Albert and Hillside beaches call all tourists, campers and cottagers during the summer months.
+Miles of cross-country skiing and snowmobile trails in the winter excite all wild sport enthusiasts!
+Check out the Red River North Trail in the Bel Air Forest (see below) for winter and summer exploration.
+Please click on the link for further information.

 Alexander is famous for its recreational and commercial fishing.
-We want you to enjoy some of the areas on the lake that will provide you with a great fishing experience along with some tips from the experts.
-What with the tournaments in the fall and the abundance of fish in summer, we are doubly blessed to be able to offer spectacular ice fishing in the winter, too!
+We hope you will enjoy some of the areas on the lake that will provide you with a great fishing experience along with some tips from the experts.
+With all of the fishing tournaments in the fall and the abundance of fish in summer, we are also able to offer spectacular ice fishing in the winter too!
 This part of our website is now under construction and we are consulting with our experts throughout the area to bring you the latest fishing tips!
-If you have some information that you would like to share with us.. please send it to email@example.com
+If you have some information that you would like to share with us, please send it to email@example.com

-Watch this space for further developments!!
-Listed below are all the public boat launches in the four wards of the R.M.
+Listed below are all the public boat launches in the four wards of Alexander:

 Ward 1 Boat Launches